 Kelsey grew up in Belle Fourche on her parents' ranch.
 She graduated from Dakota Wesleyan University in 2010 and then went on to the University of Dallas where she earned a Masters Degree in Politics.

 Kelsey is the Music Coordinator at First United Methodist Church in Pierre where she leads the praise band.
-In her free time she enjoys walking her Mini Australian Shepherd, playing softball, and spending time with her husband.
+In her free time she enjoys walking her Mini Australian Shepherd, playing softball, and spending time with her husband and son.

-Bailey Carlsen serves as Governor Daugaard's Director of Constituent Services.
+Bailey Carlsen serves as a Deputy Policy Advisor, as well as Governor Daugaard's Director of Constituent Services.
+She also assists in areas relating to housing and Boards & Commissions.
 Prior to joining the Daugaard Administration she taught at Sichuan International Studies University in Chongqing, China for two years and was an Accounting Assistant for the South Dakota Auditor's Office.

 Bailey grew up in Ashley, North Dakota before finishing out middle- and high-school in Aberdeen, South Dakota.
 She attended Drake University in Iowa where she earned B.A. degrees in both Sociology and Law, Politics & Society in 2012.
 She later moved to London to attend University College London, where she earned a Master's Degree in Transnational Studies in 2015.